bazelbuild/proposals/designs/2022-09-12-native-launchers-python.md

 users who expect bazel to output self-contained binary artifacts for a target platform.

 The reason this situation exists is because of "bootstrapping".
 Ultimately, *something* needs to find the python interpreter in the runfiles and use that to launch the program.
-Currently, bazel assumes the target platform will be able to provide the "bootstrapping" functionality.
+Currently, Bazel assumes the target platform will be able to provide the "bootstrapping" functionality.